Representation Theory and Differential Equations: Introduction

-Many important equations of mathematical physics have their solutions which can be expressed as definite integrals.
-For instance Whittaker in \cite{whittaker1} gave the complete solution of the three dimensional Laplace's equation in the form of a definite integral.
-The origin of integral transforms can be traced back to Radon in 1917.
-He studied transforms of functions $f:\R^2\to\R$ with decay conditions at infinity.
-More precisely to $L\subset \R^2$, an oriented line, one associates
+Whittaker in \cite{whittaker1} gave the complete solution of the three dimensional Laplace's equation in the form of a definite integral.
+It is Radon who started in 1917, the study of integral transforms.
+He studied transforms of functions $f:\R^2\to\R$ with appropriate decay conditions at infinity.
+More precisely to $L\subset \R^2$, an oriented line, he associates

 Remark that there exists an inversion formula for the Radon transform, see \cite{gelfand2000, radon1917}.
 The next important study of integral transforms is due to F. John in $1938$ \cite{gelfand2000, john1938}.
 He was interested in integral transforms of functions $f:\R^3\to\R$ (satisfying appropriate conditions which make the integrals well-defined).
 He defined, for $L$ an oriented line, the transform